 Over the years, globalization has dramatically increased the reliance of businesses on their suppliers, which presents both challenges and opportunities.
-This interconnectedness can either amplify supplier-related risks or open doors to substantial value and innovation, transforming how organizations leverage their supply chains.
+This interconnectedness makes supplier risk management essential, to unlock value, innovation, and resilience across the supply chain.

 According to The Hackett Group, 44% of services organizations cited a risk avoidance strategy as the primary mitigation strategy.
 “Risk reduction is the primary risk mitigation strategy for nearly all risk categories, with the exception of location-based risk in services industries,” the report reads.
 “While contract clauses and other risk reduction tactics are useful, it is important to review and consider multiple strategies.”